 Martin County crash kills 22-year-old woman, injures 6 people

-A 22-year-old Indiantown woman is dead and 6 other people are injured following a multi-vehicle crash in Martin County Monday evening, according to the Florida Highway Patrol.
+A 22-year-old Indiantown woman is dead and six other people are injured after a multi-vehicle crash Monday evening in Martin County, according to the Florida Highway Patrol.

-The incident occurred at 5:46 p.m. at Southwest Martin Highway (SR 710), north of Lake Okeechobee.
+The incident occurred at 5:46 p.m. at Southwest Martin Highway, north of Lake Okeechobee.

-FHP said a 44-year-old Miami Gardens man was driving a tractor-trailer southbound on State Road 710 when it crossed the centerline into the northbound lane colliding with a sport utility vehicle driven by a 22-year-old woman.
+According to the FHP, a 44-year-old Miami Gardens man was driving a tractor-trailer southbound on Martin Highway when it crossed the center line into the northbound lane, colliding with a sport utility vehicle driven by a 22-year-old woman.

-The woman, whose name has not been released, was pronounced dead at the scene, officials said.
+The woman, whose name has not been released, was pronounced dead at the scene, troopers said.

 The tractor-trailer driver was not injured in the crash.

-Six patients, including one pediatric patient, were transported to local hospitals.
+Six patients, including one child, were taken to area hospitals.
 Their condition is unknown at this time.

-Officials originally said 4 vehicles were involved in the crash.
-Martin County Fire Rescue told WPTV later there were two crashes involving two vehicles each.
+Troopers originally said four vehicles were involved in the crash.
+Martin County Fire Rescue later told WPTV there were two crashes involving two vehicles each.
 No one was injured in the secondary crash.

-According to FHP, Highway 710 is closed for traffic while officials work the scene.

 Scripps Only Content 2022